Summer Youth Institute

 At SYI, rising high school sophomores and juniors learn about civil rights, advocacy, critical thinking and relationship building from an international staff.

-SYI educates approximately 30 young Mississippi citizens each year.
+SYI educates 28 young Mississippi citizens each year.
 They learn to exercise their voices and leadership potential and to embrace a commitment to social change; and they become community advocates, inspiring their schools and hometowns.

 Each year we learn much more about how to provide a galvanizing experience for young people, who critique and analyze the program at the end of each nine-day experience to help us perfect it.